 Pink eye, also known as conjunctivitis, develops when the blood vessels in the transparent membrane, or conjunctiva, that line the eyelid and the white part of the eyeball get inflamed.
-The inflamed membranes' veins swell and gives the whites of the eyes a distinct pink or red tint, which is where it gets its name.
+The inflammation causes blood vessels to become more visible and gives the whites of the eyes a distinct pink or red tint, which is where the condition gets its name.

 The other most obvious symptom is reddened whites of the eye.
 Inflammation or swelling from pink eye makes blood vessels more visible, causing the redness.

-Pink eye can also cause itchy and watery eyes, a grainy feeling in the eye, discharge that forms a dry crust overnight, swelling of the eyelids, cloudy vision and light sensitivity.
-Symptoms can occur in one or both eyes, according to the Mayo Clinic.
+Pink eye can also cause itchy and watery eyes, a grainy feeling in the eye, swelling of the eyelids, cloudy vision, a burning sensation and light sensitivity.
+Sometimes the lymph node in front of the ear can enlarge or become tender or contact lenses may not stay in place or feel uncomfortable because of bumps that may form under the eyelids, according to the NEI.

 The symptoms can vary depending on the cause.
-Viral conjunctivitis usually comes on quickly and is typically associated with "cold" pink-eye-symptoms-treatmentsymptoms like runny nose, cough, sore throat, fever, congestion, said Weston.
+Viral conjunctivitis usually comes on quickly and can be associated with "cold" pink-eye-symptoms like runny nose, cough, sore throat, fever, congestion, said Weston.

 Allergic conjunctivitis usually affects both eyes.
 The eyes will often feel watery, itchy and scratchy.
 The discharge is clear and may be accompanied by other allergy symptoms including itchy nose, sneezing and clear nasal drainage.